Hongyil1/syd-2018-s2-tabs/README.md

 This git repo contains all the code you need to prototype apps for the watch.

+In this project, our team build a smartwatch application for Home Care based on a framework providing by ThoughtWorks.

 # Start here

 The [wiki](https://github.com/twlevelup/watch_edition/wiki) contains lots of useful documentation about what you need installed, continuous integration, your first commit and much more...

+# Key Skills
+- HTML/CSS
+- JavaScript
+- Agile development
+- Pair Programming
+- Test-Driven Development
+- Git & GitHub

 ## Authors
 * **ThoughtWorks Team**